-Table 7-2 shows a summary of the data used in this analysis; the full data set is in the file FM12 Ch 07 Tool Kit.xls.
-Table 7-2 shows the market returns (defined as the percentage price change of the S&P 500), the stock returns for GE, and the returns on the Magellan Fund (which is a well-diversified portfolio).
+Table 24-2 shows a summary of the data used in this analysis; the full data set is in the file Ch24 Tool Kit.xls and has monthly returns for the 4-year period April 2005-March 2009.
+Table 24-2 shows the market returns (defined as the percentage price change of the S&P 500), the stock returns for GE, and the returns on the Magellan Fund (which is a well-diversified portfolio).
 The table also shows the risk-free rate, defined as the rate on a short-term (3-month) U.S. Treasury bill, which we will use later in this analysis.